Closeup of three, gray, felt pinwheel lamps in the Dorothy O'Brien Innovation Lab.

 Julie PoehlmannDorothy A. O'Brien Chair in Human Ecology | Professor of Human Development & Family Studies

-• A Black man smiling, with black, curly hair, wearing a blue shirt.
+• A black man smiling, with black, curly hair, wearing a gray jacket and white and gray shirt.

 HDFS Graduate Students